flaviagiammarino/blog-website/blog/chronos_bedrock.rst

 In the rest of this post, we will walk through a practical example of using Chronos-Bolt with time series data stored in ClickHouse.
-We will create a Bedrock endpoint, then build a Lambda function that invokes the Bedrock endpoint with context data queried from ClickHouse and returns the Chronos-Bolt forecasts.
+We will create a Bedrock endpoint, then build a Lambda function that invokes the Bedrock endpoint with context data queried from ClickHouse and returns the forecasts.

 Solution
 ***************************************************************************************************************